codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 #### Parameters

 -   `text`  is not present.
--   `context`  (optional) element located by CSS|XPath|strict locator in which to perfrom search.
-    Appium: support with context in apps
+-   `context`  (optional) element located by CSS|XPath|strict locator in which to perfrom search.-   _Appium_: supported with context in apps

 ### dontSeeCheckboxIsChecked